 In case you missed our latest Arizona Republic article in the weekly Seniors and the Law Column, it is written below.
 Our column runs every Saturday in select Arizona cities.
-Seniors and the Law is authored by the attorneys at JacksonWhite Attorneys at Law and addresses legal issues that arise for the elderly and their families.
-Questions can be sent to email@example.com.
+Seniors and the Law is authored by the attorneys at JacksonWhite Attorneys at Law and addresses legal issues that arise for the elderly and their families, particularly related to the ALTCS program.

 Q: I have been caring for my wife in the home now for several months, and I understand that ALTCS sometimes pays caregivers for providing in-home care.
 If my wife qualifies for ALTCS, will ALTCS compensate me for caring for her?